mkdirlove/JSFBLIKER/README.md

 Term of Use
 ===========
 By using this scripts for facebook you are agree to:
-- Follow Developer List and Profile...
+- Follow Developer List and [Profile](https://www.facebook.com/ZiaUrR3hman)
-- You May Send Script Statistics to developer for script betterment...